-Smooth handling of import documents
+Smooth handling of your import documents

-Managing contact with customs officers
+Managing the daily contact with the customs officers

 We are able to provide assistance for a wide range of commodities: livestock, food and non-food, we can do the complete classification of the Harmonized System (H.S.) code.
 However, we only work with goods that are imported from outside the EU, considering that customs clearance is not required within the E.U. when crossing internal borders.

 The exporter or importer is required to complete a Power of Attorney (POA), which is a document that enables the customs broker to present your shipment to the customs authorities on your behalf.

 Please fill in the following form, depending on your location/port of arrival:

 Rotterdam fiscal direct representative act 2020

 Rotterdam fiscal indirect representative act 2020

 When it comes to exports, the correct classifications of goods as well as their destination are important considerations.
 Once DR Customs received the correct sales invoice, we can ensure that your goods will be exported properly, whether it is livestock, food or non-food.